gvwilson/thirdbit/src/fiction/madica/index.md

 Danger Squad, in fact."

 Madica laughed.
 She didn't mean to, it just burst out.
-"You're---you're ninjas?
+"You're—you're ninjas?
 Where did you learn to be ninjas?"

 The cat's ears flattened again, but this time they went all the way down.
 "In ninja school, of course.
 Where did you learn be rude, in rude